 The Stephen Hawking Memorial Lecture plays such an important role in generating new ideas and collaborations for MND research.
 The researcher delivering this lecture works outside of the MND field and shares their work, in the hope that it helps to spark new ideas for MND research.
 The work of the speaker could help MND researchers to think outside the box and look at new ways to approach the challenges of the field.

-Professor Timothy Caulfield is a Canada Research Chair in Health Law and Policy, a professor in the Faculty of Law and the School of Public Health, and the Research Director of the Health Law Institute at the University of Alberta.
+Professor Timothy Caulfield was a Canada Research Chair in Health Law and Policy, is a professor in the Faculty of Law and the School of Public Health, and the Research Director of the Health Law Institute at the University of Alberta.
 Professor Caulfield specialises in debunking myths and assumptions about various aspects of healthcare, including alternative medicines, stem cell therapies and different diets.
 In his talk ‘Distinguishing Myth and Reality in Biomedical Research’, he will look at some of the health myths that have arisen from popular culture and discuss how mis-information about health can easily spread.
 He will suggest some ways to look at health information more critically and consider how we can prevent mis-information from spreading within communities.

 Day 1, Session 2A: Genetics